 If the image has information in it, the Alt tag should also have this descriptive information

 All images and buttons within your email should contain a hyperlink so they link out to relevant content.
 Consider linking some text content as well.

-Background images are not recommended as many email clients cannot properly render the code for and end up displaying a solid color instead.
-If you want to create an image with text overlay, this should be done outside in photoshop or a program like Canva.
+Background images are not recommended as many email clients cannot properly render the code and end up displaying a solid color instead.
+If you want to create an image with text overlay, this should be done in an external program like Photoshop or Canva.
 The text will not wrap or scale with the image since it is not a live text overlay.